Shin-Emon/Shin-Emon/README.md

-Hi, I am @Shin-Emon
-I'm interested in Java, C++.
-I like Java but recently I using C++.
-I'm from Japan.
-(I live in Japan.)
+Hello, my name is Shin-Emon.
+I usually make apps in Java.
+Also I use PHP in my homepage!
+It's fun